SomethingWeMade/Sound-Shout/README.md

 ## About The Project

-Sound Shout (SS) is a Unity Tool that uses ScriptableObjects to prepare for future FMOD Events by generating an online TODO list on Google Spreadsheet.
+Sound Shout is a Unity Tool that uses ScriptableObjects to prepare for future FMOD Events by generating an online TODO list on Google Spreadsheet.

-SS was born during the development of [TOEM](https://store.steampowered.com/app/1307580/TOEM/) because there was a need to automate our communication with TOEM's audio designers [Rumsklang](https://www.rumsklang.com/)
+It was born during the development of [TOEM](https://store.steampowered.com/app/1307580/TOEM/) because there was a need to automate our communication with TOEM's audio designers [Rumsklang](https://www.rumsklang.com/)

 Here's what it helped us with:
 * Conveniently hook up events before they have been created inside FMOD Studio